Take a moment to think about how often you choose to focus on the positive instead of the negatives.

 A positive outlook will open up your world.

-When we focus on negative events and aspects of our life, we’re not only dwelling on the past, but closing off the future.
+When we focus on negative events and aspects of our lives, we’re not only dwelling on the past but closing off the future.

 Who wants to dream about the future when you only see the bad?

-Have you ever met a Dreamer that was a Debbie Downer?
+Have you ever met a Dreamer who was a Debbie Downer?

 Benefits of being more creative